adiiaot/WEB-DEVELOPMENT-JAVASCRIPT/INTRODUCTION/README.md

 # WHAT CAN JAVASCRIPT DO?

+Well a lot...
-Well a lot, Javascript can change the content of HTML elements
+* Javascript can change the content of HTML elements

 CHECK OUT SAMPLE1 file
 -----------------------------------------

-Javascript can change the value of attributes.
+* Javascript can change the value of attributes.

 CHECK OUT SAMPLE2 file
 -----------------------------------------

-Javascript can change the styling of HTML elements
+* Javascript can change the styling of HTML elements

 CHECK OUT SAMPLE3 File
 -----------------------------------------

+* Javascript can hide and show elements

+CHECK OUT SAMPLE4 file.